Zookal/dataengineer_test/README.md

 * Do .tbl -> SQLite? or .tbl -> Kafka? or SQLite -> Kafka?
 * You can change the logging level by modifying the AIRFLOW__CORE__LOGGING_LEVEL variable in the docker-compose.yml file
+* If you want to run the test suites or just want to contribute/develop, please run `pip install -r requirements.txt` first, you can also do this inside a new virtual environment.

 # Common Errors
 * Volume data not found by docker-compose